About this course

-There are two application routes depending on the mode of study you decide on.
+There are two application routes depending on the mode of study you choose:

 We are looking for students who are keen to learn new skills and develop those they already possess.
 Your personal statement should be concise and to the point.

 We want to see a systematic approach behind your submission with evidence that you have 'organisational ability'.
 Explain why you want to do the course at LJMU, show you've done some research into it and be aware of the career pathways.
 Work experience or contact with the legal system would be advantageous along with individual achievements.